 Our services are offered in English, Tamil, Hindi, Urdu, Gujarati, Bengali, Arabic or Nepali.

-Our vision is a world where South Asian communities have the access and means to determine their health and well-being.
+Our vision is of a world where communities of South Asian heritage come together to determine their health and well-being, free from stigma and discrimination.

-We are committed to providing health promotion, care, and support for self-identifying South Asians living with, at risk of, or affected by HIV/AIDS.
+ASAAP is committed to providing culturally responsive holistic health promotion and support services for people from South Asian and other related communities who are living with, at risk of, or affected by HIV and related health conditions.

 VALUES AND PRINCIPLES: